Sunflower Army Ammunition Plant: Closure and future

 After the closure of the plant in 1993, plans for potential development of the 15.5 square-mile lot south of De Soto began to make rounds around locals, plans for an Oz Entertainment amusement park consumed seven futile years, after which the land was transferred to the Sunflower Redevelopment Group in 2005.
 At that time, about 3,700 acres were transferred clean, but much of that land was targeted for open space, buffer and parkland.
 Another plan that was set to open in 2002 was the newly announced Kansas Speedway and Kansas City Wizards stadiums.
 Recently, a master use plan has been adopted by the cities of Olathe, De Soto, Johnson County, the State of Kansas and Sunflower Redevelopment Group.
 The master plan calls for high density housing, major commercial zoning, a "downtown" area for offices, high density commercial and civic uses, and land promised to The University of Kansas, Kansas State University and the City of De Soto, as well as land being reserved for the army reserves, parks and other public spaces.
 However, the cleanup is expected to be completed by 2028.
 Recently, the northern portions of the plant have been declared clean and cleared for development.
+In late 2022, the developer rebranded the site as Astra Enterprise Park.

-Panasonic
+Panasonic Energy

 In 2021, following extensive cleanup and decontamination of site, clearance for development was granted by the U.S. Army Corps of Engineers on the northernmost portion of the site, and De Soto initiated annexation of 6,376 acres of the site.
 Shortly thereafter, De Soto established a short-term plan to improve roadway and utility access to the area, as well as establishing a TIF (tax increment financing) district, in an effort to encourage development.

-In early 2022, the Kansas legislature passed a bill, referred to as APEX, signed by Governor Laura Kelly, providing $800 million dollars in tax breaks and incentives on a proposed $4 billion project by a company whose identity was concealed by a non-disclosure agreement between the two parties.
+In early 2022, the Kansas legislature passed a bill, referred to as APEX, signed by Governor Laura Kelly, providing $800 million in tax breaks and incentives on a proposed $4 billion project by a company whose identity was concealed by a non-disclosure agreement between the two parties.
 It was believed that this project was to either be developed on the site, or in Pryor Creek, Oklahoma, due to the extensive amount of land that was expected to be required.

 On July 13, 2022, state officials announced during a press conference that Panasonic was the company in question, and had selected De Soto for its planned $4 billion electric-vehicle battery manufacturing facility, to be constructed on the northernmost portion of the former plant.
 The facility is expected to provide 4,000 direct jobs, with an estimated 4,000 additional jobs by non-direct development related to the facility, and 16,000 construction jobs.
 It is the largest, costliest single development in Kansas' history, and will be one of the largest private employers in the state once operational.
-Construction began in December 2022, and is expected to be completed in July 2024.
+Construction began in December 2022.